diegovdev/user-feedback/README.md

     * node v11
     * npm v6.4
     * Ports 3300 and 3309 free
     * Install dependencies running `npm install` inside the user-feedback folder
+    * No need to install MySql (It will be started using Docker, but if you wish to use an already installed instance, know that this app was tested using MySql v5.6)

 #### Option 1: Run on Docker using MySql (easiest)
 * Run: `docker-compose up`